 - Science in Society (SSOC)

-An unendorsed option is available for students who are undecided, prefer a more generalised degree in science communication, or whose professional interests overlap between areas.
+An unendorsed option is available for students who prefer a more generalised degree in science communication, or whose professional interests overlap between areas.

 Science and Natural History Filmmaking

 Learn how to take factual filmmaking to new heights.
-Taught in association with NHNZ - the world’s second-largest producer of documentaries - the course is coordinated by award-winning filmmakers who are some of the best in the business.
+Taught in association with NHNZ - one of the world’s largest producers of documentaries - the course is coordinated by award-winning filmmakers who are some of the best in the business.
 Films produced by our students have won many awards, including some of the industry's most prestigious.

 Science in Society

-From the internet to installations, you will learn how to communicate science in the digital realm or in the physical world of museums and other places.
-Maybe you'll develop an exhibition, an art installation, a digital platform, a science communication framework for policymakers, or, just maybe, it'll be something you haven't even dreamed of yet... an invention that moves the masses.
+From the internet to installations, you will learn how to communicate science in the digital realm and in the physical world of museums and other places.
+Our students have developed exhibitions, art installations, multimedia tools, education resources, cookbooks, and frameworks for policymakers.